 Take a stroll along the Newry Canal towpath, just a short walk from here.
 A peaceful flat stretch full of interesting places and stories.
 Follow the Canal as it winds through a natural trough in the countryside.
 Feeling energetic?
 Enjoy a 20 mile hike or cycle.
 The area boasts magnificent archeological sites such as the Dane's Cast and Lisnagade Fort.
 There are parklands and woodlands in abundance only a few miles away.
 Scarva Park is known to be a hidden gem.

 Want a little refreshment while you're out?
-The Scarva Tearoom is a relaxed place to read about the area, take a moment by the fire at Sintons At The Bridge, or step into the atmosphere of the local pub for a Guinness.
+Holly Berries Tea room will tickle your taste buds with the best cake ever.
+Or relax by the fire at Sintons At The Bridge while enjoying a coffee, or step into the local pub for a Guinness.

 Enjoy watching the potters at work, and maybe buy a unique souvenir or gift to take home, after a lovely cup of coffee at Ballydougan Pottery, 10 mins.